-Tidal lagoon: a body of water partially enclosed by a natural or manmade barrier
+Tidal lagoon: a body of water partially enclosed by a natural or human-made barrier

 There are three main types of tidal energy.

-Tidal Turbines: Tidal turbines act similarly to wind turbines.
+Tidal Turbines: Tidal turbines act similarly to wind turbines; the water turns the blades, which rotate a generator to generate electricity (for more detail, click here).
 However, because water is much denser (800 times denser) and more powerful than air, tidal turbines have to be much sturdier and heavier than wind turbines.
-Tidal turbines still follow a similar principle to wind turbines, however, where the water turns the blades, which rotate a generator to generate electricity (for more detail, click here).
-Furthermore, tidal turbines are much more expensive than wind turbines because of their added weight, though this is offset with a great output than wind turbines.
+This means that tidal turbines are much more expensive than wind turbines because of their added weight, though this is often offset with a great electrical output than wind turbines.

 Tidal Lagoon: A tidal lagoon generator uses the flow of water in and out of a tidal lagoon in order to turn turbines.
 The mechanics are much similar to a tidal barrage system, though they can be placed along coasts.

 Tidal energy does not require any additional energy to make the tides go, as the tides are a natural result of the moon's gravity, and it releases no greenhouse gas emissions.

 Beyond being renewable, tidal energy requires much less space than other forms of renewable energy, such as wind, solar PV, and solar CSP.
 The advantage of this fact is that tidal energy can be employed by countries that lack land space while still taking up very little of the coastline.
 In addition, the tides are very predictable, much more so than wind, solar PV, or solar CSP, making it easier for engineers to design systems.